-In other words to enable a drug addict means to help that addict use drugs or drink alcohol.
-Many addicts arrive in drug rehabilitation centers in South Africa and tell stories of how they manipulated people into allowing their addiction to continue.
+In other words, to enable a drug addict means to help that addict use drugs or drink alcohol.
+Many addicts arrive in drug rehabilitation centres in South Africa and tell stories of how they manipulated people into allowing their addiction to continue.

 One way in which family members enable substance abuse is to help the alcoholic or drug addict to avoid the negative consequences that would naturally follow their behaviour.

-An example of this could be to make an excuse to the the alcoholics employer explaining his/her absence from work.
+An example of this could be to make an excuse to the alcoholics’ employer explaining his/her absence from work.

 Although this excuse may be made with the intention of protecting the alcoholic from the consequence of disciplinary action at work it has the effect of perpetuating the pattern of alcoholic drinking.

 Some people say that in order for an alcoholic to become willing to stop drinking and enter an alcohol rehab center he/she must reach a “rock bottom”.

 This is a point where the difficulty of dealing with the consequences of drinking outweigh the difficulty of getting sober.

 One might say that enabling people prevents them from reaching this rock bottom and becoming willing to get treatment in an alcohol rehab centre.

 Other ways in which enabling behaviour is manifested is by doing something for the alcoholic that he/she should be doing for them-self.
 This makes it easier for the alcoholic to avoid taking responsibility.